Cockta: Origins

 The origins of the Cockta drink begin in the early 1950s.
-In 1952, Ivan Deu, the Director of the state-owned corporation Slovenijavino, came up with the idea of producing an original, refreshing Slovenian beverage which would be able to compete against soft drinks from abroad (that is, the United States; i.e. Coca-Cola company and its subsidiary beverage companies), which were not yet being sold in Yugoslavia.
-The chemical engineer, Emerik Zelinka, an employee of the Slovenijavino research labs, created the drink with a new, different taste, derived from a blend of eleven different herbs and spices; including the rose hip, a prominent flavour within Cockta's blend.
+In 1952, Ivan Deu, the Director of the state-owned corporation Slovenijavino, came up with the idea of producing an original, refreshing Slovenian beverage which would be able to compete against soft drinks from abroad (particularly Coca-Cola), which were not yet being sold in Yugoslavia.
+The chemical engineer, Emeril Zelinka, an employee of the Slovenijavino research labs, created the drink with a new, different taste, derived from a blend of eleven different herbs and spices; including the rose hip, a prominent flavour within Cockta's blend.
 The drink was introduced to the market for the first time on 8 March 1953 at a ski jumping competition at Planica.

 Ownership

 In 2000, the Cockta brand was bought by the Kolinska food company, known today as Droga Kolinska d.d.
-In mid 2010, Croatian holding company Atlantic Grupa d.d. acquired Droga Kolinska.
+In mid-2010, Croatian holding company Atlantic Grupa d.d. acquired Droga Kolinska.